IsaccBarker/Greatness/README.md

 ## Why is Greatness *the* best?
 Well, just remember the name.
 Greatness has to be the best.
 But if you are stupid (but still great), here is a comparision chart.
 #### Disclaimer
-While the chart below is will be true for greatness, it may not be accurate just yet.
-This chart will only be accurate once we reach the great version of v1.0.0.
-#### Disclaimer
 You may recognise this chart from Chezmoi, but with some rows stripped out.
 This is because I do not know what they mean, and thus cannot implement them.
 If you want them, please file a great issue/pr.

 |                                        | greatness         | chezmoi       | dotbot            | rcm               | homesick          | yadm          | bare git   |